 Picking up meat.

 The house inside was peaceful and set in quiet idyllic surroundings with flowers and plants all around it.
 Gaëtan gave me a quick tour of the compound which revealed that it was also the setting for a few offices.
 In a small office Garonne got out of his chair and stretched his arm out to greet me.
 Garonne is Congolese and has been working side by side with Gaëtan since 2011.
 Just around the corner of the house another office appeared and inside it I saw a familiar face.
 It was Elio Kok, a French engineer, whom I had met on several occasions back in Brazzaville.
-Elio was clearly busy hanging over his laptop.
-He has been working on the project since 2014 as the technical manager, but now only had 2 weeks left in Congo before returning home to France.
+Elio (technical manager) was clearly busy hanging over his laptop.

 Suddenly Gaëtan's phone rang and soon after we were back in the white Toyota land cruiser.
 This time heading to nearby Ingah which is one of the two villages where the WATSAN project takes place.
 Elio joined us and after a short drive we turned off onto a dirt road with the tall green grass on each side of the Toyota.
 The grass cleared and an opening appeared with a busy worksite inside it.